Webmaster Tool: A Quick Guide to Google Webmaster Tools (or Search Console)

 Unlike Google, Bing actually provides a complete checklist for Bing SEO best practices on the Bing webmaster guidelines page.
 One of the features worth mentioning on Bing Webmaster Tools is the SEO Reports tab.
 SEO reports for Bing analyze your website and give you a list of SEO suggestions and weaknesses based on the 15 Bing SEO Best Practices checklist.

 Yandex Webmaster Tools

-The Yandex search engine has their own set of Webmaster Tools called Yandex Webmaster Tools.
+The Yandex search engine has its own set of Webmaster Tools called Yandex Webmaster Tools.
 These utilities help SEO professionals optimize their site experience to get crawled and indexed by Yandex.
-The SEO tool comes with a similar set of functionalities as Google Webmaster Tool such as:
+The SEO tool comes with a similar set of functionalities as Google Webmaster Tool, such as:

 - Crawl and index statistics